 Gifts to a registered charity, such as the dogs trust or a political party would be 100% exempt from tax.
 The charities currently receive substantially more than all of the entire political parties combined.

 Bob and Alice don’t have children, but they plan to give wedding gifts when appropriate, of £1000 to their nieces and nephews.
 They already give each of them £250 birthday money so a bit more wouldn’t hurt.
 They could also give away another £3000 each year if they found a deserving cause/relative (not the nieces and nephews, they get enough already).
 The mortgage is paid off, and both Bob and Alice are in receipt of good pensions.
 They have more than enough to live off so they could afford to make a regular gift out of income.
 Again, this may not be subject to IHT.

-From April 2017 the Government has introduced a new, additional (IHT) allowance for people who own a home called the “family home allowance”.This will be:
+From April 2017 the Government has introduced a new, additional (IHT) allowance for people who own a home called the “family home allowance”.This is currently £175,000.

 To qualify for the family home allowance, the property must have been the main home at some point and must be left to one or more direct descendants.
 This includes children, stepchildren, adopted children and foster children, and grandchildren, but not other relatives such as a nieces and nephews.

 This won’t affect everyone, including Bob and Alice as they don’t have children.